Portuguese crown jewels

 The Portuguese crown jewels (jóias da Coroa Portuguesa), also known as the Royal Treasure (Tesouro Real), are the pieces of jewelry, regalia, and vestments that were used by the Kings and Queens of Portugal during the time of the Portuguese Monarchy.
 Over the nine centuries of Portuguese history, the Portuguese crown jewels have lost and gained many pieces.
 Most of the current set of the Portuguese crown jewels are from the reigns of King João VI and King Luís I.

 History

 By the reign of King Manuel I (1495–1521), Portugal had already a lavish set of jewels, the king having been one of the most powerful men in the world at the time and having been known to show off.

-In early 1581 King António I fled to France after King Philip I was made the King of Portugal.
-António I took with him the Portuguese crown jewels, including many valuable diamonds.
+In early 1581 King António fled to France after King Philip I was made the King of Portugal.
+António took with him the Portuguese crown jewels, including many valuable diamonds.
 Being well received by the French Queen Consort, Catherine de' Medici, he sold her some of the pieces of the Portuguese crown jewels in return for France's support in his plans to reclaim the throne of Portugal and depose Philip I.